Skip to Main Content

-9. Do not laminate your poster or have it printed on poster board.
+- Do not laminate your poster or have it printed on poster board.
 Almost always, a poster tube will cost extra and you will only need this if you are traveling.

-10. If you are traveling internationally, consider printing your poster on fabric.
+- Consider printing your poster on fabric, especially if you are traveling.
 You won't have to worry about carrying a poster tube and it should be approximately the same price.
-You'll need to use Campus Printing or FedEx for this option.
+You'll need to use Illini Union Document Services or FedEx for this option.